Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 Ueno Park

-Ueno Park is one of Tokyo’s most famous cherry blossom spots.
+Ueno Park is one of Tokyo's most famous cherry blossom spots.
 Lined with hundreds of sakura trees, it creates a lively spring atmosphere.
-From March onwards, the park fills with early blooms and seasonal energy, making it the perfect place to experience Tokyo’s hanami culture alongside its museums and wide open spaces.
+As Tokyo weather in March gradually warms, the park fills with early blooms and seasonal energy, making it the perfect place to experience Tokyo's hanami culture alongside its museums and wide open spaces.

 Shinjuku Gyoen